White Flowers Names – 31 White Flowers to Add Elegance to Your Garden

 #13.
 Amaryllis

-amaryllis flowers are a bold and beautiful plant that is perfect for adding a touch of elegance to any indoor space.
+Amaryllis flowers are a bold and beautiful plant that is perfect for adding a touch of elegance to any indoor space.
 Whether you’re looking to enjoy their stunning blooms as a houseplant, or give them as a gift during the holidays, amaryllis are an excellent choice for their beauty,

 • Scientific Name: Hippeastrum spp.